 This Journal accepts only manuscripts through the online submission system.
 It is easy to use and easy to track, thus by conducting all steps electronically; your submission will be expedient.
 Contributors can submit their manuscripts via our website.
-Once you submit an article, it will be forwarded to one of the editors and afterwards to at least two peer-reviewers.
-The author will be notified of the submission process by means of E-mail.
-Simultaneously, "Copyright Transfer Letter" form should be filled and uploaded on the website.
+Once you submit an article, it will be forwarded to one of the editors and afterward to at least two peer-reviewers.
+The author will be notified of the submission process using E-mail.
+Simultaneously, the "Copyright Transfer Letter" form should be filled and uploaded on the website.

 This letter should be uploaded online as a word file.
 The author should state that the manuscript has not been and will not be published or submitted elsewhere.
 The financial disclosure should be declared.
 The letter must include a statement declaring that the study complies with current ethical considerations.
 Authors should declare that all figures of their manuscripts are original.
 Authors reporting experimental studies on human subjects must include a statement of assurance in the Materials and Methods section of the manuscript reading that: (1) informed consent was obtained from each patient included in the study and (2) the study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki.

-Manuscripts should be in Word Document (Microsoft Word 97, 2003, 2007, 2010, 2013) in English and should follow the style of the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, a copy of which can be found at www.icmje.org.
+Manuscripts should be provided as a Word Document (Microsoft Word 97, 2003, 2007, 2010, 2013) in English and should follow the style of the uniform requirements for manuscripts submitted to biomedical Journals, a copy of which can be found at www.icmje.org.

 Note 1.
 Submit your full manuscript with figures and tables.
-Figures and tables should be sent as separate files.
+Figures/ Tables should be sent as separate files.